waynodiablo/Oystercard/fizzbuzz/fizzbuzz.md

 RED - GREEN - REFACTOR

 and is referred to in the [pairing pill :pill:](../pills/pairing.md)

 Now spend at least five or ten minutes discussing TDD with your pair partner.
 Find some resources online and make sure you fully understand the TDD philosophy before progressing any further.
 You will experience TDD and pair programming throughout this course and it's vital that you get off to a good start.

 ## Starting Fizzbuzz
-Open up the terminal, and use Unix commands to move to and/or crate a folder somewhere in which to place projects.
+Open up the terminal, and use Unix commands to move to and/or create a folder somewhere in which to place projects.
 Now type the following:
 ```
 $ mkdir fizzbuzz